Celebrating Seniors - Van Morrison is 70

 Morrison sang and played guitar and sax with different bands including Deanie Sands and the Javelins (later changed to the Monarchs).
 He continued playing with the Monarchs after graduating high school at age 15 and taking a full time job as a window cleaner, going on a European tour with them (now called the International Monarchs) when he turned 17.
 The International Monarchs recorded their first single in 1963 in Cologne, Germany, but broke up upon returning to Belfast in late 1963.

 Short stints in more bands followed – the Manhattan Showband, Brian Rossi and the Golden Eagles (the Wheels) – before Van Morrison formed his own new R&B band called Them in 1964.
 Them played cover tunes as well as performing some of Morrison’s original songs.
 They were signed by Decca Records to a two-year contract and recorded two albums with 4 hit singles – Baby, Please Don’t Go (1964), Here Comes the Night (1965), Mystic Eyes (1965) and Gloria (1965).
-Mystic Eyes and Gloria were written by Van Morrison, and baby boomers will remember Gloria (below, being performed live in 1965), which has since been covered by many other rock artists.
+Mystic Eyes and Gloria were written by Van Morrison, and baby boomers will remember Gloria, which has since been covered by many other rock artists.

 Them toured the US for two months in 1966, and while on tour in California 21-year-old Van Morrison met red-haired, brown-eyed American divorcee and mother of one (son Peter), Janet “Planet” Rigsbee.
 After returning to Belfast at the end of the tour, Them broke up.